We honour those who have made significant lifetime contributions to the Fraternity.

 As a child he taught himself to play violin through a mail order violin method.
 He attended Midland College where he conducted the school orchestra and taught violin.
 In 1922 he formed the famous Hardin–Simmons University Cowboy Band that toured the United States and Europe.

 He was Band Director at Texas Technological University from 1934 until his retirement in 1959.
-It was during a Texas Tech summer band camp that Colonel Earl D. Irons founded the Alpha chapter of Phi Beta Mu with the help and encouragement of Dr. Wiley and other band directors attending the camp.
+It was during a Texas Tech summer band camp that Colonel Earl D. Irons founded the Alpha Chapter of Phi Beta Mu with the help and encouragement of Dr. Wiley and other band directors attending the camp.

 Dr. Milburn E. Carey (1912–2006) | 2000